 Jericho remained expressionless at the mention of ELPIS, despite having been released from the distraction that was Maria’s dance.

 “Seeing as how Wtorek and Major Ersatz were both indoctrinated into ELPIS at some point—manipulated or not—we cannot rely on those in authoritative positions unless we are completely certain they are not involved with that group.”

 Cadence whistled.
 “Good ta hit your rebellious streak finally, Lieutenant.”

 “Nothing ta do with rebellious streaks.
 Got it.”

-Ignoring Cadence, Werner continued: “The unknowns that still remain are why we are being targeted, how to remove this connection, how this connection began, and how Agent Leona is involved in this.
-There is a possibility that she and the hostile True Conductors may also be involved with ELPIS, but that is merely an assumption as well and not a conclusion.”
+Ignoring Cadence, Werner continued: “The unknowns that still remain are why we are being targeted, how to remove this connection, and how Agent Leona is involved in this.
+There is a possibility that she and the hostile True Conductors might be involved with ELPIS, but that is merely an assumption as well and not a conclusion.”

 “This is makin’ my head hurt,” Cadence complained, pulling off her hat.
 “Why can’t there just be one group after us?
 Why can’t life be easy?”

 “‘That’s life’ is what people say,” Jericho answered her rhetorical question.

 “And then there is the syzygy that Claire seems to not be unaware of…” Atienna murmured after giving the two a fond smile.
 “And it is a bit strange that people like us have been around for quite some time and Ophiuchus hasn’t noticed, isn’t it?”